Bolesława Chrobrego Street: Main areas and edifices

 The tenement, then at 15 Schleinitz Straße, was commissioned by Valentin Minge, a painter who lived there till the outbreak of WWI.
 In 1897, he asked Bromberg architect Józef Święcicki to widen the windows giving onto the street.
+In the late 1930s, the family of Kazimierz Gaca, a Polish cryptanalyst and officer who participated in breaking the Enigma machine.

 Nicely refurbished in the first quarter of 2020, the main frontage highlights are: